 - Dark Is Evil: He wears black, as if Kuroi isn't already an indicator.

-- Evil Counterpart: To the Producer and President Takagi.
+- Evil Counterpart: He is a manipulative and malevolent counterpart to 765's Producer and President Takagi.

-- Evil Is Petty: Boy howdy is he petty.
-He tries to ruin the lives of several hard working idols all because he had a fallout with their boss decades ago.
+- Evil Is Petty: Kuroi tries to ruin the lives of several hard working idols all because he had a fallout with their boss decades ago.
 Especially how he handles it: butting them out of magazine covers, attempting to get them fired off their own shows, and hiring paparazzi to possibly get some dirt is a little excessive for a studio he considers "third rate".
 Special mention goes to letting 765 purchase a new office building to move into, then bankrupting the company that owns the place the moment they put their money into it while he drives away cackling like a madman on the news.

 - Gratuitous French: In SP, he likes peppering his sentences with French words like "Non", "Oui", etc. Would've been a French Jerk if he wasn't Japanese at all.